dmacs201920/simpleCricketScorecard/README.md

 /***********************************/

-PROJECT:SIMPLE CRICKET SCORECARD
+PROJECT:    SIMPLE CRICKET SCORECARD
 WRITTEN BY: RAMU.V
 REGD.NO:    173230

 The purpose of the project is to make scorecard for a required match.